Mr-Zamora/JSON-to-SQL/COMPARE.md

 ## Exercise 5: Bulk Insert Performance

-1. Clear both applications (restart them)
+1. Clear all applications (restart them)

 2. Use bulk insert to add a large number of items:
-   - Select option `7` in both terminals
+   - Select option `7` in each terminal
    - Enter `500` as the number of items to add

 3. Compare execution times:
    - **JSON**: Gets slower as the file grows
    - **SQL**: Maintains consistent performance with transactions
+   - **SQLAlchemy ORM**: Uses one transaction via session commit but adds minimal overhead

 4. Try an even larger number (if time permits):
    - Select option `7` in both terminals